afcarl/MetroMetric/README.md

   * dependence on route, time of day, day of week, and (maybe) weather
   * if I can identify problem buses real time

+My initial goal is to collect a weeks's worth of data for 5 lines with different characteristics.